orlandomotapires/resistor_temperature_controler/README.md

 ## General Solution

-The project includes three code files located in the `src/arduino` folder:
+The project includes MATLAB files in each strategy's folder within the `src` directory, used for plotting graphs and calculating the transfer functions for controlling the resistor's temperature.

-### 1. `model_0.ino`
+## Model 1

+### First Approach: Control the fan and analyze its response

-This code evaluates the fan's response to different PWM values, monitoring its RPM to assess how quickly it adjusts to changes in PWM signals.
+- model_1.ino: Evaluates the fan's response to different PWM values, monitoring its RPM to assess how quickly it adjusts to changes in PWM signals.
-- **First Approach:** Control the fan and analyze its response.

-### 2. `model_1.ino`

-This code implements the first control strategy:
+- model_1.m: This MATLAB script calculates the transfer function and plots the step response for the first control strategy.

+## Model 2

-- **Strategy 1:** Maintains the fan off and varies the power delivered to the resistor.
+### Second Approach: Maintain the fan off and vary the power delivered to the resistor

-### 3. `model_2.ino`
+- model_2.ino: Implements the logic for the second approach in Arduino.

-This code implements the second control strategy:
+- model_2.m: This MATLAB script calculates the transfer function and plots the step response for the second control strategy.

+## Model 3

-- **Strategy 2:** Keeps the power delivered to the resistor constant while adjusting the fan speed.
+### Third Approach: Keep the power delivered to the resistor constant while adjusting the fan speed

+- model_3.ino: Implements the logic for the third approach in Arduino.
+- model_3.m: This MATLAB script calculates the transfer function and plots the step response for the third control strategy.

 ## References